Cloud7Ez/My_Projects/Superstore Sales Analysis Using Power Bi/README.md

 ## Data Cleaning

-- The raw dataset, provided in .xls format, was imported directly into Power BI, it has tree sheet I only imported orders sheet.
+- The raw dataset, provided in .xls format, was imported directly into Power BI, it has three sheets but for analysis I imported orders sheet.

 - I cleaned the data by ensuring columns were appropriately named, data types were accurate, and confirmed there were no missing values.